jelford/jelford.github.io/src/posts/2020-06-14-lindy-effect-in-software.md

 In this post, we'll look at how long individual projects "last" based on data from GitHub and try to draw conclusions around what that means for choosing foundational software.

-Software comes and goes - except when it doesn't.
+Software comes and goes - except when it doesn't; we can all think of technologies like Fortran and COBOL that have been around forever, and continue to fulfil a useful purpose in their particular niche.
 When we're building something new, what kind of technologies should we build on?
-Should we seek maturity and stability - perhaps seeking to reduce the constant churn of keeping up with the latest updates, and benefit from the battle-hardening effect of exposure to the real world and the passing of time - or should we eschew staleness, and build on foundations that aren't already aproaching the end of their shelf-life - benefiting from the latest advances in technology, and learning from the mistakes of those who went before.
+Should we seek maturity and stability - perhaps seeking to reduce the constant churn of keeping up with the latest updates, and benefit from the battle-hardening effect of exposure to the real world and the passing of time; or should we eschew staleness, and build on foundations that aren't already aproaching the end of their shelf-life - benefiting from the latest advances in technology, and learning from the mistakes of those who went before.
+When we look at our depenedencies on other projects, can we guess how long they will continue to be around for?

 It goes without saying that our choice will depend on what it is we're building;
 are we most concerned with getting an idea in front of users ASAP, or with the ongoing cost of maintenance once we've shipped?
-Are we reasonably sure about the problem space, or do we expect a lot of before we have the basics right?
+Are we reasonably sure about the problem space, or do we expect a lot of iteration before we have the basics right?

 ## what can we know?